RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

                                                       └───────┘      ╰───╯  └────────┘
 ```

-Works as the standard BIF does, but it operates on byes, codepoints or extended grapheme clusters depending of whether _haystack_ is a BYTES string,
+Works as the standard BIF does, but it operates on bytes, codepoints or extended grapheme clusters depending of whether _haystack_ is a BYTES string,
 a CODEPOINTS string, or a TEXT string, respectively.
 If necessary, _needle_ is converted to the type of _haystack_.
 If this conversion fails, a Syntax error is raised.